 defined in Section 6.3 of

-For both authentication mechanisms, if the CPE requires strict privacy it must validate the wildcard based PKIX certificates provided by CDRouter’s WAN DNS servers.
+For both DoT authentication mechanisms and for DoH, if the CPE requires strict privacy it must validate the wildcard based PKIX certificates provided by CDRouter’s WAN DNS servers.
 To properly validate these certificates the CPE must have the appropriate intermediate and root CAs installed and must follow the authentication guidelines referenced in Section 8.1 of RFC8310.

 The intermediate and root CAs required for validation of CDRouter’s DNS server certificates can be found in the following locations on a CDRouter system: